IddarMehdi/Medical-Appointments-Dataset-Investigating/README.md

 The variables of this data set are :

-PatientId : Identification of a patient
+PatientId : Identification of a patient <br>
 AppointmentID : Identification of each appointment Gender : Male or Female
 ScheduledDay : The day someone called or registered the appointment, this is before appointment of course